gnzlbg/static_vector/README.md

      trivially constructible, then `std::array` would have been a better fit.

   3. the `<algorithms>` are not `constexpr` even though it is trivial to make all of them but 3 (the allocating algorithms) `constexpr`.
 The API of the allocating algorithms is broken.
 Fixing it would make it trivial to make them `constexpr` as well.
 The implementation of `inline_vector` needs to reimplement some algorithms because of this.

   4. the generic `begin`, `end`, and `swap` as well as their overloads for C-arrays are not `constexpr`.

   5. `std::aligned_storage` is impossible to use in `constexpr` code because one needs to:
      - `reinterpret_cast` to the elements pointer type,
      - use placement new, and
      - call explicit destructors.

-     None of these three things can be used in `constexpr` code, and the implementation of `inline_vector` and `std::variant` suffers from this.
+     None of these three things can be used in `constexpr` code, and the implementation of `inline_vector` and `std::variant` suffers from this (`std::variant` needs to be implemented using a recursive union... sigh).

   6. `std::initializer_list`:
      - doesn't have its size as part of its type,